-- Proposed Covenants, Conditions, and Restrictions. - Easements on the face of the plat for the stormwater retention ponds for the benefit of all lot owners within the subdivision. - \$500/lot cash-in-lieu of a firefighting water source on site. - The application material as a whole.
+- Proposed Covenants, Conditions, and Restrictions. - Easements on the face of the plat for the stormwater retention ponds for the benefit of all lot owners within the subdivision. - \$500/lot cash-in-lieu of a firefighting water source on site. - Fuels treatment of the proposed build sites that meets the Firewise standards. - "Homeowners Code of Responsibility" or comparable Firewise information provided to future lot owners. - The application material as a whole.

-Conclusion 15: The proposed mitigation measures in the application should be implemented as required by the recommended conditions of approval to mitigate impacts on the subdivision review criteria.
+Conclusion 16: The proposed mitigation measures in the application should be implemented as required by the recommended conditions of approval to mitigate impacts on the subdivision review criteria.